Marko010101/React-Quizz/README.md

 The project utilizes the `useReducer` hook to manage state.
 Here's an outline of its functionality:

-- **Data Handling**: Data is fetched using JSON-formatted objects stored within the project.
-This data is retrieved by setting up a local server using JSON Server and fetching it within the project.
-Error handling is in place for cases where data retrieval fails.
+- **Data Handling**: Data is uploaded to Firebase, and the application fetches it from there, handling errors if they occur.
+Additionally, the data is available as an object and in JSON format in the project folder named "data".

 - **Quiz Interaction**: Once the data is successfully received, the quiz becomes ready to start.
 Users can then progress through the quiz, one question at a time.
 The progress bar indicates the current question number out of 15, along with the points earned from correct answers.